Guggenheim UBS MAP Global Art Initiative: Phase 2: Latin America

 In conjunction with Under the Same Sun, Alfredo Jaar's A Logo for America (1987), an animation for an electronic billboard in Times Square, was shown again in Times Square in August 2014 as part of Times Square Alliance's "Midnight Moments" series.

-Artist Federico Herrero, whose work is displayed in Under the Same Sun, completed a residency at the South London Gallery from May to June 2016, during which he engaged with the local residents of Pelican Estate, Peckham and created a site-specific work in the children's playground of the community.
+Artist Federico Herrero, whose work is displayed in Under the Same Sun, completed a residency at the South London Gallery from May to June 2016, during which he engaged with the local residents of Pelican Estate, Peckham and created a site-specific work in the children's playground.

 Phase 3: Middle East and Northern Africa

-The UBS MAP Global Art Initiative culminates in a third and final exhibition titled, But a Storm is Blowing from Paradise: Contemporary Art of the Middle East and North Africa, curated by Sara Raza.
+The third and final exhibition was titled But a Storm is Blowing from Paradise: Contemporary Art of the Middle East and North Africa, curated by Sara Raza.
 The show opened on April 29, 2016, at the Solomon R. Guggenheim Museum in New York City and will be on view until October 5, 2016.
-The exhibition will travel to Istanbul's Pera Museum in 2017.
+The exhibition traveled to Istanbul's Pera Museum in 2017.

 In this show, the artists featured are as follows: